Technorely/tendermint/docs/tendermint-core/running-in-production.md

 - `p2p.addr_book_strict`

-By default, Tendermint checks whenever a peer's address is routable before saving it to the address book.
+By default, Tenderely checks whenever a peer's address is routable before saving it to the address book.
 The address is considered as routable if the IP is [valid and within allowed ranges](https://github.com/tendermint/tendermint/blob/27bd1deabe4ba6a2d9b463b8f3e3f1e31b993e61/p2p/netaddress.go#L209).